 |

-Palmetto Air Service uses Cessna 152s for our primary trainers.
-They're cozy (ok, they're
+Palmetto Air Service uses Cessna 150s or 152s for our primary trainers.
+They're cozy (ok,

 but require considerable finesse to fly well.
 They burn less than 6 gallons of fuel an hour, so you're not